gmatteo/pseudos_ac_she/README.md

 91_Pa: FIXME: AE EOS looks OK but best pseudo has 5.44 df.
        Tested with nsppol 2 and spinat (0 0 8).
 No significant change
        Now using new AE NOMAG as reference but results do not change.
        Running _new_new with 0.1 e in 5f.
+Small improvemente.
+Tried other configurations.
 92_U:  FIXME: AE EOS looks OK but best pseudo has 6.63 df.
        Now using AE NOMAG as reference but results do not change.
 93_Np: FIXME: AE EOS looks OK but best pseudo has 33.67 df
        Now using new AE NOMAG as reference but results do not change.
 PS EOS significantly overestimates V0.
+       RUNNING: Np_5f_new with 1f electron promoted to 6d
 94_Pu: OK: Take my version.
 Much better.
 95_Am: OK-Reasonable.
 Take Am_5f_origin?
 96_Cm: OK: Take my version.
 Harder but more accurate.